pythonkid90/SMC/readme.md

 ## Running on your computer

 1. If you haven't already, [download python.](https://www.python.org/downloads/)

 2. Install requirements:

         pip install -r requirements.txt

-3. Now, go to main.py and uncomment the last few lines:
+3. Now, go to main.py and uncomment the last few lines -

         # if __name__ == '__main__':
         #     app.run(debug=True)